 As such, we would be glad to discuss you and your child’s requirements as part of a free consultation.
 Simply contact our team today to arrange yours.

 About the Education Consultant

-William Dunlop is Head of Prep School at Clayesmore, an inclusive and friendly school in Dorset for children aged 2 – 18.
-He has a dyslexic child and is regular contributor on SEN learning for William Clarence Education.
+William Dunlop is Head of Prep School at Clayesmore, an inclusive and friendly school in Dorset for children aged two to 18.
+He has a child with dyslexia, and is regular contributor on SEN learning for William Clarence Education.